isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1982.md

 ---
-title: Tessaract.io Version 2021 - CRM Package E - Up to 45 Users
+title: I-Man Facility Sprinter (IFS) Integrated Guarding Services & Solution (IGSS) - Standard
 permalink: /productivity-solutions-grant/solutionrepo/solution1982
 ---

 ### Description

-An enterprise solution for the professional services industry - Legal, Accountancy, Consulting, Advisory, Media, Architectural.
-Our technology solutions are client-focused, and definitely professional-focused, to make sure you are able to maximize the full potential of your workforce.
-Our methodology of constant building and evolving to meet the real needs of our users ensures customer satisfaction and success.
+Concorde Security's IFS solution is a mobile command and control centre that provides security surveillance, monitoring services and delivers a rapid response to a cluster of buildings.

+The IFS Platform is manned by a team of three highly trained security professionals called I-Specialists.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/20200782_Desensitised_Annex_3_Part_5.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Concorde_Security_20200212_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria